-Definition: Indicate, if applicable, the ninth CPT procedure code (CPT-1) pertaining to procedures performed during this operation.
-Consult with your Billing/Coding
+Definition: Indicate, if applicable, the fifth CPT procedure code (CPT-1) pertaining to the surgery for which the data collection form was initiated.

+Intent/Clarification: There is no STS list.
+Use whichever CPT codes were entered for procedures performed during this operation.
+Consult with your Billing/Coding Department, if applicable.